solliancenet/microsoft-postgresql-developer-guide/05_AI/05_07_Postgres_AI_Integration.md

 answer = llm_chain.invoke(question, return_only_outputs=True)['answer']
 ```

 In the above example, the `PGVector` module is being used.
-It has serveral helpful features when working with PostgreSQL and vectors that you do not have to build from scratch.
-For instance, you can use the module to automatically create the table structure for your vector collections.
+It has serveral helpful features when working with PostgreSQL and vectors that do not have to be built from scratch.
+For instance, use the module to automatically create the table structure for vector collections.

 A typical table would contain the following: